tomasdecamino/RobotKit/README.md

 ## Licence

-RobotKit is an open soruce robot.
+RobotKit is an open source robot.
 All files and instructions are lcenced under Creatie Commons Reconocimiento-NoComercial-CompartirIgual 4.0 Internacional